On Choosing the Poems

 If Sue were given to frivolity, snobbery, and ruthlessness, Dickinson became increasingly gentle and private.
 While Sue grew into a proud “cosmopolite,” Emily became the intimate of birds, plants, and children.
 As Sue became more and more busy “with scintillation,” Emily Dickinson busied herself with thought. … Nevertheless, while (as Dickinson said) the tie between them became very “fine,” it was “a Hair” that never dissolved.

 Farr identifies a “cult of fond sentimentality among Victorian girls” tinged with “an ambiguous eroticism,” in which she reads the poems in the “Sue cycle.”
-This cult is exemplified by the photography of Lady Hawarden, pictured here, with its soft-focus and filmy homoeroticism.
+This cult is exemplified by the photography of Lady Hawarden, often of her daughters as pictured here, with its soft-focus and filmy homoeroticism.

 Farr finds this cult draws on works like Lord Alfred Tennyson’s Maud (1855), on a courtly tradition that associated women with birds and flowers, and on the sensuous imagery of the Biblical “Song of Solomon.”